mkubiophysics/B-LacFamPred/README.md

 # Dependencies

 The following dependencies are for use of the β-lacFamPred workflow scripts.
-If you wish to use your own workflow, then copy the HMM files in β-lacFamPred to the desired location on your server/computer for use with your installation of HMMER.
+If you wish to use your own workflow, then copy the HMM files in β-lacFamPred using the link http://www.proteininformatics.org/mkumar/blacfampred/COMBINED/PROTEIN/ in case of protein or nucleotide http://www.proteininformatics.org/mkumar/blacfampred/COMBINED/NUCLEOTIDE/ to the desired location on your server/computer for use with your installation of HMMER.

-***********How to use it? **************

-######Files description#####

-nARGhmm: Library of 95 nucleotide β-lactamsase families HMMs

-pARGhmm: Library of 95 nucleotide β-lactamsase families HMMs: Annotation of 95 β-lactamsase families HMMs
+# HMMER

 HMMER download and install as standalone using link: http://hmmer.org/download.html

-Scanning of protein sequences will perform using hmmscan

-/hmmer-3.1b2-linux-intel-x86_64/src/hmmscan --cpu 4 -E 0.000001 --tblout abc.out pARGhmm protein.fasta

-Scanning of gene sequences will perform using nhmmscan**

-/hmmer-3.1b2-linux-intel-x86_64/src/nhmmscan --cpu 4 -E 0.000001 --tblout abc.out nARGhmm gene.fasta

-Using above commands user can scan their protein and nucleotide sequences; upon search it will give the similarity score and e-value.
-Depending on the scores user can select hits and retrieve their complete annotation using “ARG_Annotations” file.
+# Bash shell and the GNU coreutils

+workflow scripts were tested on GNU Bash v4.3.11 and later scripts were tested on Ubuntu, Linux, Centos and Mac OS (no testing was performed for windows operating systems)

+# Perl 5.34 or higher